-Rosenberg Hall is home to MSOE’s Rader School of Business, the Continuing Studies and Outreach Department, the Gene Carter Apple Technologies Learning Suite, classrooms and laboratories, offices and a study lounge.
+Rosenberg Hall is home to MSOE’s Rader School of Business, the Graduate & Professional Education Department, the Gene Carter Apple Technologies Learning Suite, classrooms and laboratories, offices and a study lounge.
 MSOE has offered business programs since the mid-1950s.
 The school is named after the late Dr. I. Andrew (“Tiny”) Rader, a longtime MSOE supporter, MSOE Regent Emeritus, former chairman of The Lynde and Harry Bradley Foundation, and retired chairman and CEO of Allen-Bradley Co.
 This three-story, 20,000-square-foot building was constructed in 1964 as a school of mortuary science, and has been used by several occupants over the years.
 It was purchased by MSOE through the generosity of the late Dr. Kenneth Rosenberg ’50 and his wife, Doris, and after a major renovation project, opened for classes in fall 1999.
 The U.S. Department of Commerce, Commercial Service’s Milwaukee Export Assistance Center also is located in Rosenberg Hall.

 Todd Wehr Conference Center

 The Todd Wehr Conference Center is located at the southwest corner of Broadway and Highland Street.
-The center is part of the Student Life and Campus Center, and is used for seminars, conferences, meetings and guest lectures, bands and other entertainment.
+The center is part of the Campus Center, and is used for seminars, conferences, meetings and guest lectures, bands and other entertainment.
 The outer lobby features a reception area and small auxiliary conference room that seats twelve.